losstng/Analytics-Portfolio/README.md

 - **Do Hoang Hai Long - Provisional Transcript - 20030239 - 5.pdf** – Academic transcript included for completeness.

 Run the notebooks with Jupyter or execute the scripts directly to reproduce the analyses.

+## Portfolio Website

+The `website` folder contains a simple portfolio front end written in TypeScript with separate CSS styling.
+Build the site by running `npx tsc` inside `website` and then open `index.html` in a browser.

 ## Portfolio Website Plan
 See [Portfolio_Site_Plan.md](Portfolio_Site_Plan.md) for guidance on presenting these projects in a web portfolio.